NazgulM/HYF-redesign-group-2/README.md

 ## Features

-List of features ready and Todos for future development
+List of features ready and To do for future development

 -
 -